You’ve spent the last few months preparing for fatherhood. After the congratulations have faded, you are in for some changes!

 It’s not just your brain and your body chemistry that will change.
 You will notice adjustments in your thoughts, behaviors, priorities, and more.

-Here are six ways that fatherhood changes a man, so you know what to expect.
+Here are six ways fatherhood changes a man so you know what to expect.

-It may not always be easy, and it will involve hormonal changes, but being a father is one of the most rewarding jobs out there!
+It may not always be easy, and it will involve hormonal changes, but being a father is one of the most rewarding jobs!

 You Will Be More Protective

-You will start to sense danger where you never noticed before.
+You will start to sense danger that you have never noticed before.

 Is that corner too sharp?